vpakhuchyi/censor/README.md

 	// It may be useful if a default tag (`sanitiser`) is already used in your project. s.SetFieldTag("custom") // pkg-level function: sanitiser.SetFieldTag("custom")

+	// Display map type.
+	// It displays the map type in the output. s.DisplayMapType(true) // pkg-level function: sanitiser.DisplayMapType(false)

 	v := structWithComplexFields{
 		Slice: []address{
 			{City: "Kharkiv", State: "KH", Zip: 55501},